 It’s tax time.
 And many of your clients are scrambling to get forms together, fund that IRA they set up in December, or get the cost basis of grandma’s stock they sold to pay her retirement home expenses.
 It’s also a prime time of vulnerability.
 Scam artists are everywhere; they’re not just in your inbox.
 They’re also of the face-to-face, snail mail, landline, and online varieties.
 And they can be pretty inventive.
-Here are some things you should help your clients watch out for:
+Here are some things you should help your clients watch

 Tax Expert Imposter: This is the person with the strip mall office who either gets paid with part of your refund or doesn’t sign the return.
 Ask for a Tax Preparer ID number.